cam-ron-90/bakery_challenge/README.md

 ## Nice to have :

 1. More tests.
-2. The ability to add quantities to a product and recalobrate the packs.
+2. The ability to add quantities to a product and recalibrate the packs.